-Resilience Training on College Campus
+Resilience Training on the College Campus

 This research study focuses on developing an early detection and prevention program for college students who are at some risk for developing psychiatric illnesses.
 First, students are screened for the presence of low-level, subthreshold symptoms of these illnesses (which are associated with some degree of increased risk for mental health problems, depending on their type and severity).
-Students with such symptoms are then invited to participate in a four-session resilience and leadership program conducted in groups of 8-12 students.
+Students with such symptoms are then invited to participate in a four-session program conducted in groups of 8-12 students.

-Skills for Success Program: Resilience-building for At-risk Adolescents
+The Skills for Success Program: Resilience-building for At-risk Adolescents

-Leah Namey, MPH, Senior program manager
+Leah Namey, MPH, Senior Program Manager

 Pioneering Psychiatry Research